Springfield

 Springfield Union Station

-Arrival and transfer anchor
+Arrival and transfer hub

 No-car checks, rail arrivals, bus arrivals, and deciding whether a car is needed.